breadnone/EditorDeltaTime/README.md

 **Editor Delta Time**
-A simple utility for deltaTime and frameCount simulation while in Edit mode.
+A simple utility for deltaTime and frameCount simulation while in Edit mode in Unity3d.

 **Installation**
 Download the .zip then unpack it to Assets folder.